 Understandably, when you are brand new to eCommerce, you've got enough things to think about and learn.
-You are so unfamiliar with the notion of selling online, many things that seem apparent to people who have been doing eCommerce for awhile are not even considered by a newbie.
+You are so unfamiliar with the notion of selling online, many things that seem apparent to people who have been doing eCommerce for awhile are not even considered by a newbie (aka, someone who hasn't completed our free online eCommerce training! ).
 You don't have the experience (and heartache) only gained through failure to guide you.

 Keyword research is the foundation that practically every successful website business is built on.
 Get that wrong, and everything you do moving forward is almost guaranteed to be a waste of time.
 Before you even start researching keywords, it's important to know what to sell and what NOT to sell online.
 There are definitely some product types that always do well and others that are usually doomed for failure, no matter how great the search numbers look.

 Before you start using a keyword research tool, you really need to use the most important tool of all - your brain.
 A little common sense goes a long way in this business!
 Knowing ahead of time what to sell online and what NOT to sell online might be even more important than knowing what the best keywords to target are.

 There are definitely some product types that you don't want to sell online.
 There are many reasons that a product niche can be very bad for online sales.
 In every case, it makes complete sense why you wouldn't want to sell these types of items.
 That is, once you are told why or you figure it out yourself the hard way.
 I'll go over them one by one:

 Don't Sell Products that are Widely Available Locally

 If someone can run down to the local Wal-Mart, Home Depot or Bed, Bath & Beyond and pick up pretty much every product you sell, chances are, you will make very few online sales.
 You'll never be able to beat the Big Boys on price - at least in a way that leaves you meaningful profits.